Dear WVEA Member:

 Policy 5000 outlines the hiring procedure for professional personnel.
 The current policy involves multiple criteria, which includes the recommendations of the principal and faculty senate.
 It also explains reassignment and reposting requirements.
 If you want a refresher course on the hiring process, request this training.

 This workshop will focus on the appropriate and inappropriate relationships between students and school employees.
 Participants will develop the knowledge of interactions with students that could lead to accusations or legal action.

-All school personnel employed by a county board of education, whether employed on a regular full-time basis or otherwise, are bound by the standards of conduct set in WVBE Policy 5902 (Employee Code of Conduct).
+All school personnel employed by a county board of education, whether employed on a regular full-time basis or otherwise, are bound by the standards of conduct set in WVBE Policy and the Employee Code of Conduct.
 The discussion of this policy will also include federal as well as West Virginia laws, policies, regulations and procedures with which all education employees must comply.

 Specialized Health Care Procedures

 This session will discuss the requirements of school personnel in dealing with students and their health needs within the school setting.
-Topics will include: training requirements, liability issues, the role of the school nurse, the role of other school personnel and what health care procedures can and cannot be administered by someone other than the school nurse.
+Depending upon your local needs, topics may include training requirements, liability issues, the role of the school nurse, the role of other school personnel and what health care procedures can and cannot be administered by someone other than the school nurse.

 This session will review West Virginia law regarding faculty senates, address common problem areas and explore ways to make faculty senates more effective.